Kathleen M. Pike

 Dr. Bradford’s co-edited book English-Medium Instruction in Japanese Higher Education: Policy, Challenges and Outcomes (Multilingual Matters, 2018) brings together diverse scholar and practitioner perspectives and is the first complete volume to examine English-medium instruction in Japan.
 She has also published analysis of national policy, student exchange, and faculty recruitment in addition to articles on other international issues such as intercultural competence and language learning motivation.
 Her keen interests in enabling students to become global citizens and promoting women’s leadership are reflected in her teaching, research, and service, including as a co-founder of the TOMODACHI MetLife Women’s Leadership Program.

 Since leaving the United Kingdom in 1998, Annette has studied and worked in Japan, the United States, Singapore, China, and Indonesia.

 Annette Bradford can be reached at firstname.lastname@example.org

-In personal his capacity, CDR Bradford maintains an active research agenda focused on Asian security with special attention given to maritime issues and cooperative affairs.
-A frequent commentator at public events and specialized conferences, he has been invited to give lectures and presentations in more than a dozen countries.
+Mr. Bradford maintains an active research agenda focused on Asian security with special attention given to maritime issues and cooperative affairs.
+A frequent commentator at public events and specialized conferences, he has been invited to give lectures and presentations in North America, Asia, Europe and Australia.
 His written work can be found in publications such as Contemporary Southeast Asia, Asia Policy, Asian Security, Asian Survey, Naval War College Review, and Naval Institute Proceedings.
 He has also written book chapters, online articles, and monographs published by leading international think tanks.